What is NIST CSF?

+NIST CFS is voluntary guidance based on existing standards, guidelines, and practices to help organizations better manage and reduce Information Security risk.
+Another benefit is an increased level of communication around information security with both internal and external organizational stakeholders.
 The National Institute of Standards and Technology (NIST) developed the Cybersecurity Framework (CSF) because of Presidential Executive Order 13636, which was signed in 2013.
-This voluntary guidance is based on existing standards, guidelines, and practices to help organizations better manage and reduce Information Security risk.
-Another benefit is an increased level of communication around information security with both internal and external organizational stakeholders.

 There are 5 sub-categories that fall under ID.SC.
 Let’s dig a little into each category and look at what this means from a practical standpoint.

 “The organization’s priorities, constraints, risk tolerances, and assumptions are established and used to support risk decisions associated with managing supply chain risk.
 The organization has established and implemented the processes to identify, assess and manage supply chain risks.”

 Translation – Your organization formally addresses the risks associated with using 3rd party vendors to support your business initiatives.
 The process is formal and has structure to ensure you evaluate all vendors, not just the ones you feel are important.